grok-ai/nn-template/docs/getting-started/index.md

 !!! warning "nn-template is not a framework"

     - It does not aim to sidestep the need to write code.
-    - It does not contraint your workflow more than PyTorch Lightning does.
+    - It does not constrain your workflow more than PyTorch Lightning does.